Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this Api.
 To declare an resource URI, follow the following steps:
    - Select `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
    - For this sample, accept the proposed Application ID URI (`api://{clientId}`) by selecting **Save**.
-1. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the client's to obtain an access token successfully.
+1. All APIs have to publish a minimum of two [scopes](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [delegated permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client's to obtain an access token successfully.
 To publish a scope, follow the following steps:
    - Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
-        - For **Scope name**, use `access_as_user`.
+        - For **Scope name**, use `Todolist.Read`.
         - Select **Admins and users** options for **Who can consent?**.
         - For **Admin consent display name** type `Access msal-node-api`.
-        - For **Admin consent description** type `Allows the app to access msal-node-api as the signed-in user.`
+        - For **Admin consent description** type `Allows the app to access msal-node-api to read todo list.`
         - For **User consent display name** type `Access msal-node-api`.
-        - For **User consent description** type `Allow the application to access msal-node-api on your behalf.`
+        - For **User consent description** type `Allow the application to access msal-node-api to read todo list.`
         - Keep **State** as **Enabled**.
         - Select the **Add scope** button on the bottom to save this scope.
+   - Repeat the steps above for publishing another scope named `Todolist.ReadWrite`.
 1. On the right side menu, select the `Manifest` blade.
    - Set `accessTokenAcceptedVersion` property to **2**.
    - Click on **Save**.